 and how emerging forms of knowledge are negotiated or visualised in post-ethnographic moments.

-not only access to cultural heritage and means of cultural production, but also the possibility to scrutinize
+access to cultural heritage and cultural production, as well as possibilities to scrutinize

 existing hierarchies and visual economies.

 My other research strand is energy and environmental humanities.
 Between 2018 and 2023 it centred around the project

 “Decarbonising Electricity: a Comparison in Socio-ecological Relations”, which was based at the University of Technology Sydney.